-You’re finally at the stage where you’re almost ready to start running your experiments: you’ve collected your data, identified areas with potential, assigned goals, and proposed hypotheses.
+You’re finally at the stage where you’re almost ready to start running your experiments: you’ve collected your data, identify areas with potential, assigned goals, and proposed hypotheses.
 Most of that relied on information and tools that you, as a small business owner, already had access to.
-But building variations, running tests, and analysing results are only possible with specialised solutions:
+But building variations, running tests, and analyzing results are only possible with specialized solutions:

 - Optimizely (No pricing available, but does offer 30-day free trial) – standard plan gives you access to A/B testing, a visual editor for building your variations, and basic targeting and visitor insights.